 To determine what size refrigerator works best for your family, take into account the size of your household, and your available space.
 Keep in mind that refrigerators are measured in both feet and inches and in cubic feet.
 When it comes to cubic feet, the average size refrigerator ranges between 15-25 cubic feet.
 However, you can find sizes that are both bigger and smaller than this average.
 When trying to determine the best size refrigerator in cubic feet, a good guide to follow is to plan for 5 cubic feet per person.
 So, for 1-2 people, a refrigerator of at least 10 cubic feet is needed.
 If you have 3-4 people in your family, you’ll need a fridge that is around 20 cubic feet.
 For families of 5+, at least 25 cubic feet is best.

 When applied to a refrigerator, cubic feet are determined by the width, depth, and height of your refrigerator on the inside (total area inside the fridge).
 So choosing a refrigerator with enough cubic space, and one that fits well inside your kitchen should help narrow down your choices.
 The final decision may come down to a matter of style, color, and features (some fridges are pretty high-tech).

 Determine the Best Refrigerator Style for Your Family

 Although determining the right size refrigerator for you and your family may come down to a few simple measurements, keeping your major appliance up and running for years to come is not as easy.
 To make sure your refrigerator and all of your other major appliances continue to operate efficiently, call your local appliance pros at Mr. Appliance.
-We have the knowledge, experience and expertise to keep your appliances running smoothly all year.
-We work on all major makes and models and can quickly diagnose and fix most problems the same day.
-To setup a maintenance plan, or to schedule an appointment call us at, 888.998.2011 or visit us online today!
+We have the knowledge, experience, and expertise to keep your appliances running smoothly all year.
+We work on all major makes and models and can quickly diagnose and fix most problems on the same day.
+To set up a maintenance plan, or to schedule an appointment call us or visit us online today!